PHL operates on the principle of continuous improvement not only in terms of ...Read More

 Padenga Holdings Limited (Padenga) is a public company listed on the Zimbabwe Stock Exchange.
 In this respect it was the first listed company in Africa whose sole business is the production and sale of crocodilian skins and meat.
 The company, formerly a division of the Innscor Africa Limited Group, listed in November 2010.
 Padenga has a long and rich heritage in Zimbabwe, with one of its three production farms being the first, and therefore oldest commercial crocodile farm ever established in the country.
 Kariba Crocodile Farm (KCF) was established in 1965 as a small, family run farming operation.
 The establishment of this farm was testament to the foresight and perseverance of the original owners as its development preceded any formal recognition of the value of sustainable utilization of wildlife species.
 From that inauspicious start, the Farms that constitute Padenga today have followed a long and sometimes challenging pathway to become the successful operation that exists today.
 Over that period the business has demonstrated its ability to adapt and flourish in the changing, and often trying circumstances resultant from organisational changes, political and economic difficulties, and more recently, the impact of the global financial crisis and the market recession that resulted from it.

 Today, Padenga is one of the world’s leading suppliers of premium quality crocodilian skins, accounting for nearly 85% of the supply of Nile crocodile skins to high end luxury brands globally.
-Padenga has recently entered the alligator industry in the southern USA and is in partnership in an operation producing watchband size and medium size skins of premium quality for the top end luxury and fashion brands.
+Padenga entered the alligator industry in the southern USA and is in partnership in an operation producing watchband size and medium size skins of premium quality for the top end luxury and fashion brands.
 Padenga also produces crocodile meat from its export approved abattoir for sale to European and Asian markets.

 PHL Business Strategy: